465 Preventing Falls in the

 Nursing Home – Sharon

-Banks Tarr
+Banks

 For a long time, falls in nursing homes and assisted living facilities have caused countless injuries.
-Sharon Banks Tarr, has a Master’s in Nursing, is an LNCC, and has worked as a surveyor for healthcare facilities.
+Sharon Banks, has a Master’s in Nursing, is an LNCC, and has worked as a surveyor for healthcare facilities.
 She shares her wealth of experience about what causes falls, how to determine whether they’re preventable, and how to prevent them.

 She states that one out of four people over the age of 65 will fall, either in a nursing home, assisted living facility, or at home.
 Some are preventable, as when a lucid individual decides to get out of bed without turning on the light.
 Sharon emphasizes, though, that the staff can do things to reduce the chance of falling.
 Beds close to the floor and bed alarms have worked well in this regard.